A Guide to Navigating the Permit Process

 When structural repairs or modifications are required, the work must be left open and the applicant must call for the appropriate inspections.
 If the engineer of record approves any repairs or modifications, a stamped letter from the engineer should state the description of the inspection, date, approvals and denials.

-The ultimate goal of this policy is to help ensure public safety by bringing buildings that have been constructed without permits into compliance with the building code.
-Clackamas County will look at all avenues to reasonably assert that a building has met the code criteria.
+Our goal is to help ensure public safety by bringing buildings that have been constructed without permits into compliance with the building code.
+We will look at all options to reasonably assert that a building has met the code criteria.

 Resolving building code violations step-by-step

-1. Submit required building and/or mechanical permit application along with plans, architect or engineer evaluation and as-built drawings.
+3. Submit required plans, architect or engineer evaluation and as-built drawings.

-2. If required, pay the plan review fee (65% of the total cost of the permit)
+4. Pay the plan review fee (65% of the total estimated cost of the permit).

 Resolving electrical code violations

-There is a fee for the permit.
 Electrical permit fees are based on the entire scope of work involved in the project including the number of electrical circuits added, altered or repaired and other related electrical work.
-An investigation fee will be assessed on verified violations for all work done prior to the issuance of the electrical permit.
-For electrical violations, the investigation fee is charged at the county's current rate of $85 per hour, with a minimum 2- hour charge.
+An investigation fee will be assessed on verified violations for all work done before the electrical permit is issued.
+For electrical violations, the investigation fee is charged at the rate of $85 per hour, with a minimum 1-hour charge, plus the standard 12% state surcharge.

 First inspection (cover inspection)